Growth vs value investing

 What is the difference between growth and value investing?

 Growth investing pays a premium for companies expected to expand quickly, betting that rapid growth will justify the high price.
 Value investing buys companies trading below a conservative estimate of their worth, insisting on a discount whatever the growth rate.
-In short: growth focuses on the future trajectory; value focuses on the gap between price and worth.
+In short: growth focuses on the future trajectory, value focuses on the gap between price and worth.
+The split shows up most clearly in what each side treats as evidence.
+A growth investor asks how large this business could eventually become, and what would have to be true for that to happen.
+A value investor asks what it is worth today on what it already does, then subtracts a margin for error.
+Both can hold the same company at the same time.
+They will rarely agree on what counts as a sensible price for it.

 Is growth or value investing better?